AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md

 * The financial calculations for the Portfolio Optimizer use the Budgeted Cost in the Business Case of the project.
 * You can manually prioritize your projects in the Portfolio Optimizer, taking into account all the information about them.
 This includes financial data, alignment to their scorecards, ROI, for example.

-### The financial areas in the Portfolio Optimizer
+### The financial areas in the Portfolio Optimizer {#the-financial-areas-in-the-portfolio-optimizer}

 You can view financial information in the following areas of the Portfolio Optimizer: